-Prior to the submittal of any rezoning application, the City of Raleigh requires that a neighborhood meeting be held for all property owners and tenants within 500 feet of the area requested for rezoning.
+Prior to the submittal of any rezoning application, the City of Raleigh requires that a neighborhood meeting be held for all property owners within 500 feet of the area requested for rezoning.

 Information about the rezoning process is available online; visit www.raleighnc.gov and search for "Rezoning Process."
-If you have further questions about the rezoning process, please contact Raleigh Planning & Development at 919-996-2682 (option 2) or rezoning@raleighnc.gov.
+If you have further questions about the rezoning process, please contact:

-If you have any concerns or questions about this potential rezoning I (WE) can be reached at: (NAME)
+JP Mansolf Raleigh Planning & Development (919)996-2180 JP.Mansolf@raleighnc.gov

-(CONTACT INFO)
+If you have any concerns or questions about this potential rezoning I (we) can be reached at: (NAME) (CONTACT INFO)